 The journey of Navi began with Michael’s purchase of a 2004 Thomas Freightliner school bus for the modest sum of $3,600.
 Little did he know that this aging vehicle would soon undergo a remarkable transformation into a unique tiny home on wheels.

 Michael, accompanied by his father, embarked on a labor of love to convert the school bus into a comfortable living space.
 The total cost of this ambitious project, which encompassed both the purchase of the bus and the conversion work, amounted to approximately $30,000.

 The exterior of Navi boasts a host of features designed to enhance its functionality and appeal to outdoor enthusiasts.
 These include a convenient fold-down table along the side of the bus, a 7’x2.5′ “garage” for storing tools and outdoor gear, and perhaps the pièce de résistance, an expansive 8’x10′ rooftop deck.

 This outdoor oasis is complemented by a solar panel system and three skylights, allowing for sustainable living and an abundance of natural light.

 Inside Navi, you’ll discover approximately 140 square feet of thoughtfully designed living space.
 This compact haven comfortably accommodates up to six people and features a 6-foot kitchen table, a full-size range, a spacious 10.4-cubic-foot refrigerator, and a wet bath equipped with a composting toilet.

-The kitchen is also equipped with a full size residential sink and countertops that Michael built from reclaimed maple.
+The kitchen area showcases Michael’s craftsmanship, featuring full-size residential sink and countertops crafted from reclaimed maple.